OpenEnergyPlatform/ontology/README.md

 ## Collaboration
-This is an interdisciplinary open source project, help is always welcome!
+This is an interdisciplinary open source project, help is always welcome. <br>
 Everyone is invited to develop this repository with good intentions.

 The development of the ontology happens mainly on [GitHub](https://github.com/OpenEnergyPlatform/ontology) and is supplemented by regular (online) developer meetings to review the progress and discuss more complicated topics.